neuml/txtai/README.md

 - [Go](https://github.com/neuml/txtai.go)

 See each of the projects above for details on how to install and use.
 Please add an issue to request additional language bindings!

+### Contributing

+For those who would like to contribute to txtai, please see [this guide](https://github.com/neuml/txtai/CONTRIBUTING.md)